Athletic Bilbao (women): History

 In June 2008, the club agreed a decision (which was ratified in 2009) for the women's team to become an official women's section rather than be handled like a youth team.
 Athletic finished third in the next four championships between 2008 and 2011.
 In 2012 they were runners-up, and reached the Copa de la Reina final for the first time, losing to RCD Espanyol after extra time.
 On 5 January 2013, the team celebrated its tenth anniversary, beating Arsenal LFC in a friendly match.
 They were cup runners-up again in 2014, this time losing on penalties to FC Barcelona, having finished second behind the same club in the league.

 On 5 June 2016, Athletic won its fifth league title, nine years after its last success.
 They competed in the UEFA Women's Champions League the following season, where they were eliminated by Danish champions Fortuna Hjorring in the Round of 32.

 In June 2017, the club announced they would introduce a second reserve team for the coming season, made up of girls aged 13 to 15.
 Later that year, a club proposal to enter another girls team (12/13 years) into a local boys' youth league was rejected by the provincial council.

 In January 2019, the club broke the European record for attendance at a women's football match with 48,121 spectators at San Mamés for a Copa de la Reina quarter-final fixture, a 2–0 loss to Atlético Madrid. (however, it only stood for a few months until Barcelona played Atlético in front of a 60,739 crowd).
-That match was the 14th played by the women's team in the two versions of the club's main stadium since the first in 2003, with three more played there during the next year.
+That match was the 14th played by the women's team in the two iterations of the club's main stadium since the first in 2003, with three more played there during the next year.